bbfrederick/rapidtide/docs/theoryofoperation.rst

 In order to perform this task, rapidtide does a number of things:

 1. Obtain some initial estimate of the moving signal.
-2. Preprocess this signal to emphasize the bloodborne component.
+2. Preprocess this signal to selectively emphasize the bloodborne component.
 3. Analyze the signal to find and correct, if possible, non-ideal properties that may confound the estimation of time delays.
 4. Preprocess the incoming dataset to determine which voxels are suitable for